mariellep/project_repo/birds_precip/station_climate_match.md

 ![](station_climate_match_files/figure-gfm/diff_stations-1.png)<!-- -->![](station_climate_match_files/figure-gfm/diff_stations-2.png)<!-- -->

-Let’s look at just the times when the temperature difference exceeds 10 degrees.
+Let’s look at just the times when the temperature difference for either the TMAX or TMIN exceeds 10 degrees.
 (Precipitation isn’t shown here because we only had data from one of the stations)
 ![](station_climate_match_files/figure-gfm/plot_only_diffs-1.png)<!-- -->![](station_climate_match_files/figure-gfm/plot_only_diffs-2.png)<!-- -->

 We see that there are quite a few points with this sort of discrepancy,